JdeRobot/BehaviorMetrics/_pages/quick_start/quick_start.md

     alt: ""
 ---

-First of all you need to install Behavior Studio.
+First of all you need to install Behavior Metrics.
 If you haven't completed that step, please go to the [installation section](/install/).

-We additionally have some pretrained brains that you can use in Behavior Studio to illustrate how it works.
+We additionally have some pretrained brains that you can use in Behavior Metrics to illustrate how it works.
 Find them in the [brains zoo](/quick_start/brains_zoo/).

 If you'd like to train your own brain, we provide you with the [datasets](/quick_start/datasets).